cassiusma/satute/README.md

 --IQ-TREE installed, whose executable has path e.g. /path/iqtree2

 --The main of this project, with path e.g. /path/main.py.
-Installing the modules of the requirements.txt into your python3.
+Install the modules of the requirements.txt into your python3.

 Having run IQ-TREE before running Satute is optional.
 BUT IMPORTANTLY: I assume you added no prefix nor suffix to the IQ-TREE output files.